This blog became famous because I was the first to articulate how to book free one ways on United and US Airways awards.

 That might sound a little more complicated than it is.
 Check out Master Thread: Free Oneways on US Airways Awards for an easy explanation.

-While American killed its free oneways last week, and free oneways have never been possible with Avios, free oneways are still possible on awards booked with Delta, United, and US Airways miles.
+While American and Delta killed its free one ways recently, and free one ways have never been possible with Avios, free one ways are still possible on awards booked with United, Alaska and US Airways miles.